talibaisi/DeepIoTClassifier/README.md

 ## Important note

-This repository is **not claimed to be the exact original code** used in the paper.
-It is a careful implementation based on the methodology and reported outputs in the draft.
 To reproduce the paper numbers as closely as possible, you still need to align:

 - the exact CICIoT2023 subset